DISCOVER THE FOUR STAGES OF SELF AWARENESS

 In this first stage of self-awareness, you can start to explore your inner world with non-judgement and curiosity.
-Notice how you’re feeling, what you’re thinking, what you’re feeling challenged by, what your self-talk sounds like and how you react to the world around you.
+Notice how you’re feeling, what you’re thinking.
+What you’re feeling challenged by, what your self-talk sounds like and how you react to the world around you.

 In this stage of awareness, you’ll discover how to identify some of your inner selves.
 You may notice your inner child (the echo of the child you once were) reacting instinctively when faced with a threat.
 You may notice your inner nurturer seeking to soothe yourself, or those around you.
-You may notice your inner rebel pushing back against the rules.
+Also, you may notice your inner rebel pushing back against the rules.
 You may notice your inner victim, responsible parent, controller, joker, perfectionist, fixer, or critic.

-Remember that it’s ok to have a huge range of inner selves and none of these are “bad” or “wrong.”
+Remember that it’s ok to have a huge range of inner selves and none of these are “bad” or “wrong”.
 They are all parts of you which you can observe and become familiar with.

-As you move through the first two stages of self-awareness, you may notice yourself fighting against (or ignoring) various inner selves you perceive as “bad.”
+As you move through the first two stages of self-awareness, you may notice yourself fighting against (or ignoring) various inner selves you perceive as “bad”.
 However, it’s important to start embracing all of yourself, including the inner selves you may not particularly like.

-For example, perhaps when you were a child, you were often punished for being a joker, so you started to lock that part of yourself away.
+For example, perhaps when you were a child, you were often punished for being a joker.
+So you started to lock that part of yourself away.
 As you become more self-empowered, you can start to welcome back the funnier aspects of yourself and express them in healthy ways.

 At this stage, you may also become more familiar with the vulnerabilities of your inner child.
 The more you embrace, converse with and soothe this inner child, the more they will begin to settle down as a result of feeling safe, protected and heard.